 7 nappy bins for trapping odours

-Here are 7 of the best nappy bins in Australia for 2022.
+In no particular order, here are 7 of the more popular nappy bins for 2023.

 It’s the teeny, tiny nappy bin that does big work.
 Able to hold up to 28 nappies, this nappy disposal bin seals each individual nappy in a multi-layered film providing an odour and germ barrier that’s second to none.